 Social media is important as a source for blog post readers.
-Theoretically, if you have more followers, you can promote your blog posts to a bigger audience and as a return earn more money by whichever method you have chosen for the blog monetization.
+Theoretically, if you have more followers, you can promote your blog posts to a bigger audience and in return earn more money by whichever method you have chosen for blog monetization.

 Check out these tips for growing your Pinterest following and getting more people to read your blog posts.